Sundin/sundin.github.io/content/_drafts/setup-raspberry-pi.md

 The certificates and key chain are now saved under `/etc/letsencrypt`, so copy them to your application folder or change the certificate path in your application code to point there.

+### Renew manually

+Your certificates will need to be renewed every 90 days.
+To do so manually, make a bash script with the following content and run it:

+    sudo certbot renew --pre-hook "docker-compose stop" --post-hook "sudo docker-compose start"

+    sudo cp /etc/letsencrypt/live/bissenisse.duckdns.org/fullchain.pem ~/bissenisse-backend/sslcert/fullchain.pem

+    sudo cp /etc/letsencrypt/live/bissenisse.duckdns.org/privkey.pem ~/bissenisse-backend/sslcert/privkey.pem

+    sudo docker-compose restart

+Note: it is very important to run docker-compose with sudo, otherwise the container will have insufficient permissions to read the certificate files.

 ### Automatic renewal

+You can also set up a cronjob to automatically renew your certificates.

 Renew certs automatically: https://certbot.eff.org/lets-encrypt/ubuntubionic-other